CodeYourFuture/syllabus/docs/js-core-3/week-2/homework.md

 Helping to give feedback on other peoples coursework doesn't only help them, it also helps you by reading a variety of different code.

-You must

-    View the open Pull Requests here
+1. View the open Pull Requests here

 https://github.com/CodeYourFuture/JavaScript-Core-3-Coursework-Week2/pulls

-    Find two pull requests from people in your class that have no, or few, comments on them Leave comments on the two pull requests with improvements or suggestions Leave a comment saying that you have reviewed it and a nice comment about something you liked (always remember to be nice!)
+2. Find two pull requests from people in your class that have no, or few, comments on them
+3. Leave comments on the two pull requests with improvements or suggestions
+4. Leave a comment saying that you have reviewed it and a nice comment about something you liked (always remember to be nice!)

 Make sure you mark at least two other pull requests.
 It's important that you see a variety of different answers!